dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T34: Powerful corporations can manipulate the market.
+### T34: Dominant corporations can suppress competition and manipulate markets.

 |Support|
 |---|